azmr/geometer/blog/02_linedrawing.md

 02: Line Drawing
 ================

-This is how I currently draw my fully aliased (sic) lines (with a couple of changes for clarity).
+This is (a slightly simplified version of) how I currently draw my fully aliased (sic) lines.

-This was some time after watching Casey's video discussing the issue, so I can't say how much it was influenced by it.
+The code was initially written some time after watching Casey's video discussing the issue, so I can't say how much it was influenced by it.
 I have a feeling there may be some similarity to Bresenham's algorithm, but I haven't looked at it yet.
-As in large part my current programming practice in general and this project in particular are more focussed on improving my skills than quickly achieving results, I've tried to solve problems at least to a functional level myself, before possibly finding a better version from someone else.
+As in large part my current programming practice in general and this project in particular are more focused on improving my skills than quickly achieving results, I've tried to solve problems at least to a functional level myself, before possibly finding a better version from someone else.

 If you don't want that opportunity spoiled for yourself I recommend you stop reading here, implement an algorithm for drawing straight lines for yourself, then come back and compare techniques.